Family Office

 In depth

 In venture, family offices show up in three roles.
 They commit to VC funds as LPs, often with smaller checks than pensions but more flexibility on first-time managers.
 They invest directly into companies, sometimes leading rounds and sometimes following alongside a GP that brought them the deal.
-And they participate in SPVs and syndicates, especially for sectors where the family has operating expertise.
+And they participate in SPVs and syndicates, especially in sectors where the family has operating expertise.

 Why it matters